 Trends come and go.
 Some are great and fun.
 Others are just unflattering, plain ridiculous or make you look frumpy and/or trashy, maybe even both.
-This post lists the ugliest trends so you can stir away from them when they pop up now or in the future.
+This post lists the ugly trends so you can stir away from them when they pop up now or in the future.

 - Avoid Unflattering Trends on Repeat